-The investment objective of the Company is to achieve both capital and income growth by investing in any country and in any economic sector of the world.
+The investment objective of the Company is to achieve a balance between capital growth and income returns by employing a medium risk strategy and investing in any country and in any economic sector of the world.

 The Company will seek to achieve this objective by investing directly or indirectly in a range of asset classes, geographical and economic sectors.
-The Company may invest in collective investment schemes, transferable securities, approved money market instruments, deposits and cash or near cash investments, warrants and gold.
-It is anticipated that the Company will be invested predominantly in collective investment schemes.
-However, the proportion of the property of the Company which may be held in the different permitted asset classes, including cash and near cash, may vary from time to time at the Investment Manager's discretion subject to the limitations on investment set out in the FCA COLL Sourcebook.
+The Company may invest in both regulated and unregulated collective investment schemes, transferable securities, approved money market instruments, deposits and cash or near cash investments, warrants and gold.
+The Company may also use derivatives for the purpose of Efficient Portfolio Management only.
+The proportion of the property of the Company which may be held in the different permitted asset classes, including cash and near cash, may vary from time to time at the Investment Advisers' discretion subject to the limitations on investment set out in the FCA Regulations.
+There may be circumstances when due to market conditions the property of the Company may be invested primarily or solely in one asset type or solely in cash.